prominence-eosc/docs/running-jobs.md

 Unlike single-node jobs, a command to run (and optionally any arguments) must be specified.
 If an entrypoint is defined in the container image it will be ignored.

-**Note:** If the total number of CPUs required is small, e.g. 16 cores or less, for best performance use a single node rather than multiple nodes.
+**Note:** If the total number of CPUs required is small, e.g. 16 cores or less, for best performance use a single node rather than multiple nodes unnecessarily.
 This is especially important on resources which do not have low-latency network interconnects.
 {: .notice--info}

+MPI on hosts is not used at all for running MPI jobs.
+Only MPI executables and libraries inside the supplied container image are used.

 ## Hybrid MPI-OpenMP jobs
 In this situation the number of MPI processes to run per node must be specified using `--procs-per-node` and the environment variable OMP_NUM_THREADS should be set to the required number of OpenMP threads per MPI process.